Samurai: Rise of the warrior clans (700 - 1180 AD)

-Kamakura shogunate
+The Genpei War (1180–1185)

-A warrior in ō-yoroi armor typical of the Gempei War (1180-1185).
+A warrior in ō-yoroi armor typical of the Gempei War (1180–1185).

 Two leading warrior clans, the Minamoto clan and the Taira clan, had both gained court positions and became rivals.

 In 1156, the former emperor Sutoku attempted to take back the throne from his brother, Emperor Go-Shirakawa, in what is remembered as the Hōgen rebellion.
 It failed and Sutoku was exiled.
 Members of the Minamoto and Taira clans had fought on both sides of the rebellion, but the Minamoto loyalists received smaller rewards than the Taira loyalists, and the Minamoto rebels received worse punishments than the Taira rebels.
 All this angered the Minamotos, and consequently political factions in the imperial court began to reform around clan affiliations rather than personal allegiances.
 The next rebellion would be a direct Taira/Minamoto clash.

 The Minamotos took part in the Heiji Rebellion of 1160 in the hopes that they could have the Taira leader Taira no Kiyomori banished.
 This rebellion also failed, and in the aftermath the Tairas ended up with even more influence in the imperial court.
-Their leader, Taira no Kiyomori, became the first samurai ever to be given a senior rank in the imperial court (chief minister in 1167).
+Their leader, Taira no Kiyomori, became the first bushi ever to be given a senior rank in the imperial court (chief minister in 1167).

 In 1180, Taira no Kiyomori installed his two-year-old grandson (Emperor Antoku) on the throne, pushing aside older male heirs whose mothers were from the Minamoto family.
-This sparked a rebellion by the Minamotos, leading to the Gempei War (1180-1185).
+This sparked a rebellion by the Minamotos, leading to the Gempei War (1180–1185).
 Minamoto no Yoritomo promised lands and administrative rights to warriors who swore allegiance to him.
 The Minamotos won the war and the Taira clan was effectively destroyed.
 In April 1185, the controversial child emperor was drowned by his own grandmother, who then committed suicide.

-The new emperor, Emperor Go-Toba, was of Fujiwara lineage on his mother's side, which Minamoto no Yoritomo found acceptable.
-But Yoritomo took over most of his authority, reducing the emperor to a figurehead.
-Previous emperors had been figurehead rulers too, with the real power being wielded by a regent, often the previous emperor.
-But Yoritomo went further: he didn't take over the imperial bureaucracy, he instead established a parallel military government staffed by the warriors who had fought for him.
-That was the reward they were promised and due, lest they turn on him.
-So began the first shogunate.
-Whereas the imperial court was in Kyoto, Yorimoto chose to base the shogunate in Kamakura.